-Why Does Female Genital Mutilation Occur?
+What Is Female Genital Mutilation?
+Why Does It Occur?
 What Are Its Health And Wellbeing Impacts?

 Female genital mutilation (FGM) is a horrific act, agreed by all the major global humanitarian and legal organisations, and by many nations, to be a gross violation of human rights.
 But still it continues, perpetrated often on small girls and young women under barbaric conditions.
 What follows is an attempt to describe and ‘explain’ this act.
 Possible consequences for those who have it are also listed.